-Antibiotics are an important and special class of medications, as we learnt in the first part of this series on understanding antibiotics.
+Antibiotics are an important and special class of medications, as we learned in the first part of this series on understanding antibiotics.
 Now we know what antibiotics are – they are a valuable weapon in the fight against harmful bacteria.
 But if you think humans invented antibiotics, sorry to disappoint you.

 Didn’t humans invent antibiotics?

 As you may already know, there are many types of microbes, and bacteria are just one of them.
 There is a delicate balance between bacteria and other microbes in nature.
 They have survived on earth for billions of years and have evolved to defend themselves from one another.
 In their defense, some bacteria and many fungi produce substances that can suppress or kill other bacteria.
 These substances are antibiotics.
 They are a part of nature.